mailgun/documentation/source/api-suppressions.rst

       200
       {
-        "message": "Address has been addded to the complaints table", "address": "bob@example.com"
+        "message": "Address has been added to the complaints table", "address": "bob@example.com"
       }